Archive

 In addition to labels based on the fat content of the ice cream (or frozen dairy dessert, to be more accurate), there are likewise quality segments within the official "ice cream" category based on overrun and ingredient quality.
 Once again, these are marketing definitions set out by the USDA but are not federally regulated.

 Standard Ice Cream - Meets the fat (10%) and overrun (100% or less) required of the federal ice cream standard.
 The weight of standard ice cream tends to fall around 65g for 1/2 cup.
-Example: Breyers ice cream line
+Example: Breyers ice cream line.

-Economy Ice Cream - Meets the fat (10%) and overrun (100% or less) required of the the federal ice cream standard, but tends to sell for a lower price than standard ice cream.
-Example: Typically the store brand, or those large tubs of ice cream ubiquitous to kid's birthday parties everywhere.
+Economy Ice Cream - Meets the fat (10%) and overrun (100% or less) required of the federal ice cream standard, but tends to sell for a lower price than standard ice cream.
+Example: Typically the store brand, or those large tubs of ice cream ubiquitous to kids' birthday parties everywhere.

 So what about the other kinds of treats that pop up in the frozen dessert aisle at your local supermarket?
 What makes gelato and frozen custard different from "ice cream" as we have now defined it?

 Gelato is ice cream's Italian cousin.
 The word gelato actually means "ice cream" in Italian, but there are differences between gelato and ice cream in the U.S. regarding milkfat content.
-Gelato generally contains less milkfat than the FDA requirement for ice cream, but it also tends to have a particularly low overrun (typically 20-30%), resulting in a lower-fat but still dense and rich frozen dessert.
+Gelato generally contains less milkfat than the FDA requirement for ice cream but also tends to have a particularly low overrun (typically 20-30%), resulting in a lower-fat but still dense and rich frozen dessert.

 There is no standard definition set out by the FDA regarding gelato, but the Italian government requires their gelato to contain a minimum of 3.5% milkfat with no upper limit established.

-Talenti is an an example of gelato, which has a dense texture with a weight of 100g per 1/2 cup but only 9% milkfat (according to my calculations of the nutritional info on the Tahitian Vanilla Bean flavor).
+Talenti is an example of gelato, which has a dense texture with a weight of 100g per 1/2 cup but only 9% milkfat (according to my calculations of the nutritional info on the Tahitian Vanilla Bean flavor).

 Frozen Custard, also known as French ice cream, is very similar to ice cream except that it must contain a certain amount of egg.
 Frozen custard must contain a minimum of 10% milkfat as well as at least 1.4% egg yolk (anything with less egg yolk is simply considered ice cream).
 Frozen custard is characteristically very dense and typically has an overrun of 15-30%, and combined with the high milkfat and egg yolk, produces a frozen dessert with a smoother consistency than ice cream.